 Two versions of this scheme are available – one for transfer after first year and one after third year, with some different eligibility criteria.
 Both versions of the scheme offer applicants the chance to interview for a place at BSMS and start from the first year of the Medicine degree.

 Cardiff University has a number of Medicine places reserved for students who are doing a three-year degree from a recognised feeder stream.
 If successful, students can transfer to Year 2 of the five-year Undergraduate Medicine course after completing their degree.

 The Medicine transfer scheme at Cardiff University is open to students graduating with the following degrees:

-The University of Leicester’s Medicine transfer scheme is available to students who have completed the first year of:
+The University of Leicester’s competitive Medicine transfer scheme is available to students who have completed the first year of:

 Students are selected at the end of the second year on the basis of an aggregate of academic ranking (50%) and UCAT score (50%).
-Of these students, the top five will also be considered for the four-year A101 MBBS Graduate Entry programme.
+Of these students, the top 5 will also be considered for the four-year A101 MBBS Graduate Entry programme.